 The weight of the soil can be measured using various methods, depending on the scale and precision required.
 Here are some standard techniques:

-3. Field Density Test: In construction and geotechnical engineering, the weight of soil in the field can be determined using the field density test.
+- Field Density Test: In construction and geotechnical engineering, the weight of soil in the field can be determined using the field density test.
 This test involves taking a known soil volume from a specific location and measuring its weight.
-The weight is then used to calculate the density of the soil.
+The weight is then used to calculate the soil’s density.

 Conclusion